DorskFR/LeaguePyBot/README.md

 - Report everyone in a game without clicking 45 times.
 - Get perma banned for using an unauthorized 3rd party tool.
 - Ideally one day, play against the bot to practice specific scenarii.

+### Disclaimer

+LeaguePyBot isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.